esl/MongooseIM/doc/listeners/listen-c2s.md

 * **Default:** not set
 * **Example:** `tls.certfile = "server.pem"`

-Path to the X509 PEM file with a certificate and a private key (not protected by a password).
+Path to the X509 PEM file with a certificate (not protected by a password).
 If the certificate is signed by an intermediate CA, you should specify here the whole CA chain by concatenating all public keys together and appending the private key after that.

-!!!
-Note
-    For `just_tls` this file should only contain the certificate and the path to the private key can be provided separately as `keyfile`.

 ### `listen.c2s.tls.cacertfile`
 * **Syntax:** string, path in the file system